grepString/SuperSprayPaintMod/README.md

 4. Launch the game and load into a map
 5. Press F5 in-game to spawn the paint cans

+## Known Issues

+- The game saves normally, but if you try to exit via the in-game menu, the game will crash.
+While it *is* annoying, it's relatively harmless.

 ## Troubleshooting

 If you encounter issues: